dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ### Concurrency Control

-Mainly used for downloading a single task on a node, the number of concurrent Piece downloads back-to-source and concurrent number of Piece downloads from Remote Peer.
+When downloading a single task on a node, the number of concurrent pieces back-to-source downloading and the number of concurrent pieces downloading from the remote peer.
 The larger the number of Piece concurrency, the faster the task download, and the more CPU and Memory will be consumed.
 The user adjusts the number of Piece concurrency according to the actual situation. and adjust the client’s CPU and memory configuration.